UCLA Stats 404 - Statistical Computing and Programming

 pandas: reading-in data, subsetting, EDA, split + apply+ combine, pandas + databases

-Weeks 4 and 5: Introduction to ML POC
+Weeks 4 and 5: Introduction to developing an ML proof-of-concept (POC)

-linear, logistic, Elastic nets, PCA regression, hyper-parameter tuning, Deep Learning and custom loss functions
+Linear and logistic regression, Elastic nets, PCA regression, hyper-parameter tuning, Deep Learning, and custom loss functions

 pandas and big data, Dask, pySpark + SparkSQL, embarrassingly parallel processes, AWS S3